ewaldc/mbl-debian/README.md

 - The default root password is "debian" (see ROOT_PASSWORD variable in the build.sh script).
 - The default hostname is "mbl-debian".
 - This image will initialize the swap on the first boot and resize the GPT to fit the HDD.
 - All Debian packages are directly pulled from the debian server.
 This is great since, the programs are up-to-date, but they can also be problems because of this.
 Be prepared to handle/fix or work-around your own problems.

+## KNOWN ISSUES
+- There are two SSH packages installed: DROPBEAR and OpenSSH, rendering DROPBEAR inoperable.
+Ideally DROPBEAR should be used but OpenSSH is pulled in via a package dependency.
+You can use COCKPIT to fix this manually.
+- The BOOT partition has limited space.
+There is only room for two to three kernels,